Thonia1226/firstproject/README.md

-# My First projec
+# My First project
- My First project in python and am loving it, this first project repositories contains my first little small projects done in python
+ My first project in python and am loving it, this first project repositories contains my first little small projects done in python